AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: debugger; data window

 This window is open by default when you start the debugger.
-You can force it to display through the menu :menuselection:`Debug --> Data --> Data Window`.
+Force it to display through the menu :menuselection:`Debug --> Data --> Data Window`.

 .. index:: preferences; debugger --> preserve state on exit